-This practice note was prepared by the Illustrations Work Group (IWG), a work group organized by the Life Products Committee under the Life Practice Council of the American Academy of Actuaries.
-The IWG was charged with updating this practice note to better reflect current practices actuaries are using when complying with ASOP No. 24, Compliance with the NAIC Life Insurance Illustrations Model Regulation, which was revised and adopted in December 2016.
-This practice note incorporates and updates the previously separate document Practice Note Addendum: Compliance with Actuarial Guideline XLIX (August 2015).
+This practice note was prepared by the Illustrations Work Group (IWG), a work group organized by the Life Products Committee of the Life Practice Council of the American Academy of Actuaries.
+The IWG is charged with updating this practice note to better reflect current practices actuaries are using when complying with ASOP No. 24, Compliance with the NAIC Life Insurance Illustrations Model Regulation, which was revised and adopted in December 2016.
+This practice note has incorporated and updated the previously separate document Practice Note Addendum: Compliance with Actuarial Guideline XLIX (August 2015).

-Due to the unique nature of indexed life products and the requirements of Actuarial Guideline XLIX, the practice note has a specific section (Section 4) addressing policies with index-based interest crediting.
+Due to the unique nature of indexed life products and the requirements of Actuarial Guideline XLIX and Actuarial Guideline XLIX-A, the practice note has a specific section (Section 4) addressing policies with index-based interest crediting.
 Section 4 of the practice notes addresses index-based interest products specifically, whereas the other sections address questions/issues that apply to all illustrated products, including indexed life products.
 The practice note should be read in its entirety to get a more complete view of practices.